Countly/countly-sdk-documentation/cpp/next.md

 </p>
 <h2 id="h_01HWABRGA5S8N9CJHT286D29M8">Custom Metrics</h2>
 <p>
-  Device Metrics information is sent to the server with every 'begin session' request and when requesting remote config.
+  User metrics information is sent to the server with every 'begin session' request and when requesting remote config.
 It's possible to override this information and provide custom metrics.
 For such cases, the SetMetrics() method can be used before starting the SDK.
-Device metrics that are provided by SetMetrics() method are, _os, _os_version, _device, _resolution, _carrier, and _app_version respectively.
+User metrics that are provided by SetMetrics() method are, _os, _os_version, _device, _resolution, _carrier, and _app_version respectively.
   For further information about these parameters, please refer to
-  <a href="https://support.count.ly/hc/en-us/articles/9290669873305-A-Deeper-Look-at-SDK-concepts#h_01HJ5PA5GMQSE8ATC3FJ6VAGP3" target="_blank" rel="noopener noreferrer">here</a>.
+  <a href="https://support.count.ly/hc/en-us/articles/9290669873305-A-Deeper-Look-at-SDK-concepts#h_01HABT18WWYQ2QYPZY3GHZBA9B" target="_blank" rel="noopener noreferrer">here</a>.
 </p>
 <p>The example usage of SetMetrics() would be like this:</p>
 <pre><code class="cpp">Countly &amp;ct = Countly::getInstance();
-// OS, OS_version, device, resolution, carrier, app_version
-ct.SetMetrics("Windows 10", "10.22", "Lenovo", "800x600", "Carrier", "1.0");
+// OS, OS version, device, resolution, carrier, app version ct.SetMetrics("Windows 10", "10.22", "Lenovo", "800x600", "Carrier", "1.0");
 ct.start(_appKey, _serverUrl, 443, true);</code></pre>
 <h2 id="h_01HABV267W87SHN2G1EW78J3PZ">Setting Custom SHA-256</h2>